 Anytime a visitor clicks on any of your web pages, their browser directs an HTTP request to your web server for the page to load.
 Each component on the page receives a different request.

 Thus, every video, image, script, and stylesheet receives its own request.
-The more requests sent to load the page, the extra time it takes to load.
+The more requests are sent to load the page, the extra time it takes to load.
 You can solve this issue by reducing the number of components.

 Try to always combine the closely related elements into one file.
 Cutting down on HTTP requests also means getting rid of irrelevant images and content.
 These are the best ways to speed up the loading time of your WordPress page.